polywrap/documentation/src/docs/quick-start/create-wasm-wrappers/uniswapv3-to-polywrap.md

 }
 ```

 Using the Polywrap CLI's `codegen` command, we generated AssemblyScript classes corresponding to each type we defined in the schema.
-This was as simple as typing `w3 codegen`.
+This was as simple as typing `polywrap codegen`.
 The classes work like TypeScript interfaces (statically typed JavaScript objects) that include some boilerplate serialization logic.
 When you declare a function in your schema that returns a custom type or accepts one as an argument, these generated classes are used as the AssemblyScript analogs.

 The `codegen` command simultaneously generates another flavor of AssemblyScript class: function inputs.
 An `Input_*` class is generated for each function, where `*` is the name of the function.
 The classes have properties corresponding to the arguments defined in the schema.
 These `Input_*` classes are used as inputs to the functions declared in the GraphQL schema.

-The Polywrap CLI places the generated files in directories named `w3`, which can be found within each module folder (as declared in your `web3api.yaml` manifest).
+The Polywrap CLI places the generated files in directories named `w3`, which can be found within each module folder (as declared in your `polywrap.yaml` manifest).
 From there you can implement and use them.

 Once we generated the classes, we imported the generated types and implemented the functions just as we found them in the Uniswap SDK.
 The function signatures match the schema definitions we declared earlier.